bougar/denodo-exercise/README.md

 get feedback before implementing it.
 Another advantage of this approach is that the documentation is always up-to-date.

+## Database Design
+I have decided to use a relational database to store the data.
+I have also decided to merge the `PURCHASE` date and time into a single column.
+In this way queries can be simplified and also indexes can be used to improve performance.

+## Development Database
+In order to make development easier, I have decided to use H2 database.
+This database is an in-memory database that can be used during development.
+This database is not suitable for production environments, but it is very useful during development.
+The database is configured to be created and populated with some data at startup.
+This data is defined in `src/main/resources/schema-h2.sql` file.

 ## Github

 I have decided to use GitHub as the version control system for this project.
 I would like to